 In a nutshell, acquiring banks are leery of CBD payment processing because of its link to marijuana.
 The hemp plant is comprised of cannabidiol (CBD) and THC.
 While THC is the psychoactive, painkilling chemical in marijuana, CBD is a natural analgesic with hardly traceable amounts of THC.
 The association itself, we’ve found, is enough to scare off certain acquiring banks.
-Our acquiring banks, however, welcome CBD merchants with the right criteria, such as:
+Our acquiring banks, however, welcome CBD merchantsfor CBD payment processing with the right criteria, such as:

 Prior to her troubles with Chase and Authorize.net, Schriever was also booted from Squarespace’s payment gateway, Stripe.
 The processor WorldPay later shut her out upon building a new website with the e-commerce platform WooCommerce.

 Cannabliss Organic founder Melissa Christensen tells similar stories.
 “When we first applied for a merchant account about two years ago, we got approved, and we integrated with Authorize.net,” she recalls.
 “All of the sudden I noticed charges not going through, so they cancelled us, no notice, no explanation.
 Obviously, it was because of the CBD.
 From there, we were scrambling.
 We applied for a few other what they call ‘high-risk’ [gateways].
-They do cigarettes and porn, and they said that they could accept CBD, but we went through the application process and, after two or three months, it never happened.
-Then, we tried a European bank, and that didn’t work.”
+They do cigarettes and porn, and they said that they could accept CBD, but we went through the application process and, after two or three months, it never happened for a merchant account for CBD products .
+Then, we tried a European bank, and that didn’t workfor CBD payment processing.”

 Some card processors try to prevent banks from recognizing purchases of CBD-based products through the nefarious practice of recoding the transactions.
 “There’s processing companies who specialize in this,” says Schriever.
 “They’re basically lying.
 It’s not on the up and up with the government.
 You use those at your own risk.”

 Assaf, who sells a cream and face oil on her site containing hemp flower, was forced to implement PayPal after being suspended by Square, although she underscores PayPal is far from a sure thing for CBD companies.
 “I’ve talked to a lot of brands where even PayPal randomly freezes their account and freezes all funds [or] shuts down their account, and hundreds of thousands of dollars are locked in PayPal.
 So, it’s very complicated,” she says.
-“There are a lot of factors making it really impossible for consumers to understand and access this plant medicine.”
+“There are a lot of factors making it really impossible for consumers to understand and access this plant medicine for CBD payment processing.”

 Last month, Hobin Law Group presented oral arguments to the 9th U.S. Circuit Court of Appeals in San Francisco in the Hemp Industries Association’s petition challenging the U.S. Drug Enforcement Agency’s rule declaring marijuana extracts controlled substances.
 The firm says it could be months before an opinion is released.